 How to Brush a Pomeranian

-Be sure to brush your pet’s topcoat and undercoat daily using a natural bristle brush or a steel comb.
-This will not only keep the coat clean, but it will also help prevent the matting in the dense coat and stimulate the production of healthy body oils.
+Brushing your pet’s topcoat and undercoat daily is an essential part of regular Pomeranian grooming.
+For this we suggest using a natural bristle brush or a steel comb.
+This will not only keep the coat clean, but it will also help prevent the matting (affiliate link) in the dense coat and stimulate the production of healthy body oils.

 - Brush the dog’s chest, back, leg, head, and neck hair upward.